This is Part 1 in a 2-part series. Find Part 2 here.

-Crafting culturally-resonant, localized content made all the difference.
+Crafting culturally-resonant, localised content made all the difference.

-So far, we've learned how optimizing translations and on-site elements can improve engagement and consumer loyalty in global markets.
-But stay tuned: we'll wide the scope of our conversation to include in-language social media, conversion rate optimization and more, in the second part of this blog series.
+So far, we've learned how optimising translations and on-site elements can improve engagement and consumer loyalty in global markets.
+But stay tuned: we'll wide the scope of our conversation to include in-language social media, conversion rate optimisation and more, in the second part of this blog series.

 Part 2 will drop later this week!